Romola Garai: 2021–present

+In 2024 Garai played Annie Ernaux in the stage adaptation of her autobiographical novel The Years.

 Other work

 Garai has written for The Guardian.

 In 2012 she wrote and directed the short film Scrubber, casting Amanda Hale, Michelle Duncan, Honor Kneafsey and Steven Robertson.
 The film was shown at the Edinburgh film festival where it was nominated for Best British Short Film, at Sundance film festival where it was nominated for Best International Short Film, at London Short Film Festival where it won the Underwire Award for Best Female Character, and at Cannes where it screened in the Short Film Corner.
 The film was released as part of a short film collection, The Joy of Six, a Soda Pictures Release.

-It was announced on 18 April 2018 that Garai will make her feature directorial debut with Amulet (previously named Outside), a horror film written by Garai and starring Carla Juri, Imelda Staunton and Alec Secareanu.
+It was announced on 18 April 2018 that Garai was to make her feature directorial debut with Amulet (previously named Outside), a horror film written by Garai and starring Carla Juri, Imelda Staunton and Alec Secareanu.
 The film went into production in autumn 2018.
 It was released on VOD in July 2020.

 Personal life

-Garai's great-grandfather emigrated from Budapest to New York in the 1910s with his English-born wife, then moved to London, where he founded the Keystone Press Agency.
-Most of Romola's Jewish relatives were murdered during the Holocaust in Hungary.